 The products you need to buy to feed your baby will depend on how you decide to feed them.
 Breastfeeding can require very little equipment, though you may want to stock up on a few breastfeeding essentials beforehand; and some warm/cold compresses to help with initial engorgement and to increase your pumping yield.

 Speaking of which, if you plan to pump then buying a really good pump is an investment that will pay off!
-The Spectra S1 is a great choice; it is a hospital-grade pump which means that it has a strong suction to increase the amount of milk pumped and is also a closed system which is much more hygienic as it prevents milk from getting into the pumps mechanism.
+The Spectra S1 is a great choice; it is a hospital-grade electric breast pump which means that it has a strong suction to increase the amount of milk pumped and is also a closed system which is much more hygienic as it prevents milk from getting into the pumps mechanism.

 If you plan to feed your baby formula don’t go too wild stocking up on one brand as many moms find that they need to switch for a variety of reasons, and the same goes for bottles.
 Whether you’re using a bottle to feed formula milk or to switch between breastfeeding and bottle-feeding expressed milk, different babies prefer different bottles so buy just a few and see what works best before you stock up.